openstreetmap/openstreetmap-website/INSTALL.md

 bundle exec rake test
 ```

-This test will take a few minutes, reporting tests run, assertions, and errors.
+This test will take a few minutes, reporting tests run, assertions, and any errors.
+If you receive no errors, then your installation is successful.

-'''Note:''' This process may output a parser error related to "Attribute lat redefined."
-Installation appears to succeed in spite of this.
+The unit tests may output parser errors related to "Attribute lat redefined."
+These can be ignored.

 ### Starting the server